Updated April 2, 2023

 Breathe slowly and gently into your lungs and draw the breath down into your belly and through your whole being before exhaling.
 Now imagine there’s a tap in front of you that turns down the volume on other people’s energies and emotions.
 Go ahead and turn down the tap.
 After 2 minutes of breathing and holding space ONLY for YOU, feel free to turn it back up to whatever degree of connection you want.

 We can’t erase our connection to each other but we can turn down the volume on how much we FEEL from that connection.
 We can also create and uphold personal and energetic boundaries.

 To make positive change, we first must acknowledge and accept what’s in our experience right now.
-But honestly to do that, we have to come back to centre, and that’s not always easy when you’re soaking up everyone else’s energies.
-Come back home to YOU first.
+To do that, we have to come back to centre, and that’s not always easy when you’re soaking up everyone else’s energies by default.
+Come back home to YOU first, and get grounded.